DaseinPhaos/alter-intro-std-rs/text/ffi-readme.md

 }
 ```

-Besides the above two methods to achive borrowing, the module also defines another new type, `CStr` to represent a borrowed C string.
-The relation is analoge to that between `String` and `str`:
+Besides the above two methods to achieve borrowing, the module also defines another new type, `CStr` to represent a borrowed C string.
+The relation is analogue to that between `String` and `str`:

 ```ignore
 pub struct CStr {